(Note: This guide updates over time as the boundary of knowledge and preferred systems change. Have additions? Connect with us at Info@EmbarkEMR.com)

 Build your site

-- Have an offer above the fold: The term “Above the Fold” comes from the newspaper industry referring to the stories above the fold of the newspaper.
-This is what your users will see first, so be sure to include a call-to-action button and an offer in the top of your website that can be seen before the user scrolls.
+- Have an offer above the fold: Include a call-to-action button and an offer at the top of your website that can be seen before the user scrolls.

 Setting Up Your Email & Business’s Digital Ecosystem